Updated July 12, 2023

-The following steps should be followed to find expenses:
+The following steps should follow to find expenses:

-- Step 1: Firstly, we have to calculate the cost of goods sold.
-Cost of goods sold means cost of production which is directly attributable to the process of production.
-It includes the cost of raw materials, the cost of direct labor, and production overhead.
+- Step 1: First, we must calculate the cost of goods sold.
+The cost of goods sold means the cost of production, which is directly attributable to the production process.
+It includes the cost of raw materials, direct labor, and production overhead.

-- Step 2: Calculate Earnings before interest and Taxes or income from the income statement of the company.
+- Step 2: Calculate Earnings before interest and Taxes or income from the company’s income statement.

-- Step 3: Determine the revenue earned by the company from sales operations which is shown in the Income statement of the company.
+- Step 3: Determine the revenue earned by the company from sales operations shown in the company’s Income statement.

 - Step 4: Then apply the formula to calculate Expenses: